Gordon Foundation (Bernard M. Gordon Et Al Trustees)

 Overview

-The Gordon Foundation was established in 1983 by Bernard M. Gordon and his wife Sophia.
-Bernard M. Gordon (born 1927), known as "the father of high-speed analog-to-digital conversion," is an American engineer, inventor, entrepreneur, and recipient of the National Medal of Technology (1986).
+The Gordon Foundation was established in 1983 by Bernard M. Gordon (1927-2016) and his wife Sophia Gordon (1926-2004).
+Bernard M. Gordon, known as "the father of high-speed analog-to-digital conversion," was an American engineer, inventor, entrepreneur, and recipient of the National Medal of Technology (1986).
 He was elected to the National Academy of Engineering in 1991.

-The foundation operates without dedicated staff and is managed by the Gordon family trustees.
+The foundation operates without dedicated staff and is managed by family trustees.
 It awards unrestricted grants, providing flexibility to recipients in deploying funds.

 Funding Priorities